At this time of year, we are all swamped with letters, phone calls, and emails from charities. It's natural.

 - The Life You Can Save was founded by Peter Singer, a sometimes controversial figure in the philosophy of philanthropy.
 The Life You Can Save website encourages people to give to organizations fighting extreme poverty around the world.
 Singer believes that every dollar should count and recommends only those charities that do the most good for every dollar spent.

-Don't put strings on your gifts.
-Once you decide on a nonprofit that you like and trust, be generous enough to give an unrestricted donation.
+Don't put strings on your gifts once you decide on a nonprofit that you like and trust.
+Be generous enough to give an unrestricted donation.
 Unrestricted means that the nonprofit can use the money where needed.
-Such contributions provide organizations the flexibility to meet any of their needs.
+Unrestricted contributions provide organizations the flexibility to meet any of their needs.